Anti-social behaviour includes abusive or noisy neighbours, littering and graffiti. It can leave you feeling intimidated, angry and frightened.

 Complaints about behaviour in Houses in Multiple Occupation (HMO)

 If the Local Authority receives a complaint about antisocial behaviour from a HMO then we will tackle this through the landlord and management of the property.
 A person in charge of a HMO has a duty to properly manage it and this includes managing the behaviour of the tenants and any issues causing anti-social behaviour.
 Tenants also have an obligation to act in a 'tenant like' manner and not to hinder the landlord and/or agent in the proper management of the property.
-Ceredigion County Council Public Health Protection Service are able to give you advice as landlords, tenants or neighbours affected by such issues concerning private sector lettings, please contact us for advice or assistance.
+Ceredigion County Council Housing Service are able to give you advice as landlords, tenants or neighbours affected by such issues concerning HMO’s, please contact us for advice or assistance.

 Anti social behaviour can be grounds for eviction from a property, even if the tenancy has only just begun.
 Landlords wishing to remove antisocial tenants from their property should seek legal advice on the correct way to go about this.